Lesson of the Month #6 (12/96)

 5. Repeat #4 on other side.

-7. Repeat #6 considering the possibility that this movement could take you up to a sitting position... there's no need to strain; it's a matter of balance and a soft back...rest.
+7. Repeat #6 considering the possibility that this movement could take you up to a sitting position...try different positions of your right arm and left leg for support and counterbalance... there's no need to strain; it's a matter of balance and a soft back...rest.

 8. Repeat #6 and #7 on the other side.